SpencerDeMera/TT-Pledge-Project-App/README.md

 *Disclaimer*: Make sure to download all files and folders in the "Finished Game" folder or else the game will not run

 ---
-Run Environment: This program was written and built in the Windows 10 x86 environment in Unity Game Engine<br/>
+Run Environment: This program was written and built in the Windows 10 x86 environment using the Unity Game Engine<br/>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Secondary: This program can be exported into macOS or Linux theoretically* but is being mainly run in Windows 10
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Secondary: This program can be exported into macOS or Linux theoretically* but is being run primarily in Windows 10

 ---
 Sources:<br/>